 WE@RIT provides opportunities for current RIT engineering students to volunteer during numerous pre-engineering outreach programs.
 Engineering students, staff, and faculty lead our various educational experiences while helping participants examine the multi-disciplinary engineering aspects of different types of projects.
 Therefore, our sessions provide an opportunity for girls and young women to interact with female engineering faculty, professionals and students in a fun and comfortable environment.
 These events typically include guest speakers, informational sessions for the parents, and a closing ceremony.

 Location: James Gleason Hall (Bldg 9): Brinkman Hallway & Gordon Atrium;

-For more information visit the RIT Society of Women Engineers website.
+For more information and to register visit the RIT Society of Women Engineers website.